hughobrien/psu-constitution/README.md

 	1. In order to ensure that the two unions avoid disrepute, and work together to promote the interests of the students, both unions formally agree to continue to cooperate in the general area of student representation and commit to an open exchange of information on matters pertaining to the student population.

-	2. The PSU, through its representative on the SU Executive, shall strive to promote the view of the PSU so as to ensure that all SU decisions are made in the interest of the whole student body.
+	2. The PSU, through its representative on the ULSU Executive, shall strive to promote the view of the PSU so as to ensure that all ULSU decisions are made in the interest of the whole student body.

-	3. The SU, through its representative on the PSU Executive, shall endeavour to put forward the views of the SU so that fully informed decisions can be made by the PSU.
+	3. The ULSU, through its representative on the PSU Executive, shall endeavour to put forward the views of the ULSU so that fully informed decisions can be made by the PSU.

-	4. It has been suggested that in order to maintain continuity year on year, a position for a full time staff member of the SU should be created on the PSU Executive.
+	4. It has been suggested that in order to maintain continuity year on year, a position for a full time staff member of the ULSU should be created on the PSU Executive.

 	5. Should both Unions come into conflict, a meeting of the Commission of Arbitration shall be called in order to relieve the situation.